SaTaMu - Chinese Crested Dogs

 To my knowledge, we also have a few Cresteds that have been doing the breed proud in the obedience field and also some achieving one or more Agility Titles:

-Xioma Yum Cha AD, JD, AAD, SAAD
+Xioma Yum Cha AD, JD, AAD, SAAD.
+SPD

 PETS AS THERAPY